ONMO-Automation/Ansible/ROBD_v.1/roles/campaignMgr/README.md

 Role Name
 =========

-Role for campaign manager new feature deployment which includes db backup.
+Role for campaign manager new feature deployment which includes db backup and fetch db to local machine.
 Requirements
 ------------